Chart Color Schemes

 Educational attainment in Greenwith aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 19.2%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 14.0%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 40.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.0% and certificates for 28.4%.
+The area's university qualification rate is 19.2%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 14.0%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 40.4% of residents aged 15+ holding them, including advanced diplomas (12.0%) and certificates (28.4%).
+Educational participation is high, with 28.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education